 Submissions information: http://www.curtisbrowncreative.co.uk/submissions/submissions-guide

 Founded by David Black in 1989, David Black Agency focuses on helping authors to both get books published and on assisting them to develop their careers as writers.
 The organization uses a team-based approach, so that authors can gain input from individuals with different expertise.
-The agents at the agency are David Black, Jenny Herrera, Linda Loewenthal, Gary Morris, Susan Raihofer, Sarah Smith, and Joy Tutela.
+Top literary agents at the agency are David Black, Jenny Herrera, Linda Loewenthal, Gary Morris, Susan Raihofer, Sarah Smith, and Joy Tutela.

 Submissions information: http://www.davidblackagency.com/submissions